Overcoming 4 barriers to successful B2B rebranding

 All of your hard work in creating a stand-out brand will not generate an ROI unless disciplined brand activation (both internal and external) is part of the project.
 Brand activation planning is not merely a 2–3-hour session, followed by a change in the website, new collateral, and a digital awareness campaign.
 We call this jailbreaking a brand.

 Instead, we suggest including a robust brand activation program across all key customer touchpoints.
-If you include this in your ROI calculations, then you will find adequate budgets for your branding activations, and you’ll find you can achieve your return on investment.
+If you include this in your ROI calculations, then you will find adequate budgets to successfully rebrand your business, and you’ll find you can achieve your return on investment.